yuz10/lua-resty-rocketmq/README.md

 Description
 ===========

-This Lua library is a RocketMq client driver for the ngx_lua nginx module:
+This Lua library is a RocketMQ client driver for the ngx_lua nginx module:

 This Lua library takes advantage of ngx_lua's cosocket API, which ensures 100% nonblocking behavior.